icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ______

-24. Once Logstash starts collecting logs and sends it to Elasticsearch archive ,Kibana should auto detect that it found information and you should see Success! and "> Next step" will be enabled.
+24. Once Logstash starts collecting logs and sends its data to Elasticsearch archive, Kibana should auto detect that it found information and you should see ***Success!*** and "> Next step" will be enabled.

 ______